 Graduates of this program are eligible for certification in generic special education in Maryland.
-Graduate students must achieve qualifying scores on Praxis I prior to the first internship and Praxis II prior to graduation.
+Graduate students must achieve qualifying scores on Praxis I (or one of the alternative State approved tests) prior to admission and Praxis II prior to the second internship.
 Students who do not have an experiential background in education are required to complete an exploratory field experience during their first semester.
+All students must complete a Professional Portfolio and all required Praxis exams before program completion.

-For additional information, contact program adviser Dr. Laurie U. deBettencourt, coordinator of the Mild to Moderate Disabilities program, at 301-294-7056 in Montgomery County.
+For additional information, contact program adviser Dr. Laurie U. deBettencourt at 301-294-7054, or Dr. Michael S. Rosenberg at 410-516-8275.

-Requirements: Elementary/Middle
+Requirements: Elementary/Middle Concentration

-871.501 Introduction to Children and Youth with

-Exceptionalities

-002 511 II C 1 .
-1 D .
-1

-874.809 Exploratory Field Experience in Mild to Moderate Disabilities
+871.501 Introduction to Children and Youth with Exceptionalities 882.511 Human Growth and Development: A Lifespan Perspective 874.809 Exploratory Field Experience in Mild to Moderate Disabilities 884.502 Diagnosis/Assessment for Reading Instruction 884.501 Advanced Processes and Acquisition of Reading

-Required Courses

-874.512 Characteristics of Students with Mild to Moderate Disabilities: Learning Disabilities, Emotional Disturbance, and Mild Mental Retardation

-- 871.513 Applied Behavioral Programming - 871.511 Instructional Planning and Management in Special Education - 874.513 Educational Assessment of Students with Mild to Moderate Disabilities: Elementary/Middle - 874.526 Classroom Management: Methods for Students with Mild to Moderate Disabilities - 874.860 Mild to Moderate Disabilities Internship: Induction - Elementary/Middle - 871.510 Legal Aspects, Service Systems, and Current Issues in Special Education - 874.524 Spoken and Written Language: Methods for Students with Mild to Moderate Disabilities - 874.541 Reading: Methods for Students with Mild to Moderate Disabilities - 871.512 Collaborative Programming in Special Education - 874.525 Mathematics: Methods for Students with Mild to Moderate Disabilities - 892.562 Access to General Education Curriculum with Technology Accommodations (lab course) - 874.861 Mild to Moderate Disabilities Internship: Culmination-Elementary/Middle
+- 874.512 Characteristics of Students with Mild to Moderate Disabilities: Learning Disabilities, Emotional Disturbance, and Mild Mental Retardation - 871.513 Applied Behavioral Programming - 871.511 Instructional Planning and Management in Special Education - 874.513 Educational Assessment of Students with Mild to Moderate Disabilities: Elementary/Middle - 874.526 Classroom Management: Methods for Students with Mild to Moderate Disabilities - 874.860 Mild to Moderate Disabilities Internship: Induction-Elementary/Middle - 871.510 Legal Aspects, Service Systems, and Current Issues in Special Education - 874.524 Spoken and Written Language: Methods for Students with Mild to Moderate Disabilities - 874.541 Reading: Methods for Students with Mild to Moderate Disabilities - 871.512 Collaborative Programming in Special Education - 874.525 Mathematics: Methods for Students with Mild to Moderate Disabilities - 892.562 Access to General Education Curriculum with Technology Accommodations (lab course) - 874.861 Mild to Moderate Disabilities Internship: Culmination-Elementary/Middle

-Requirements: Secondary/Adult
+Requirements: Secondary/Adult Concentration

-- 871.501 Introduction to Children and Youth with Exceptionalities - 882.511 Human Growth and Development: A Lifespan Perspective - 874.809 Exploratory Field Experience in Mild to Moderate Disabilities - 884.501 Advanced Processes and Acquisition of Reading - 884.502 Diagnosis/Assessment for Reading Instruction
+- 871.501 Introduction to Children and Youth with Exceptionalities - 882.511 Human Growth and Development: A Lifespan Perspective - 874.809 Exploratory Field Experience in Mild to Moderate Disabilities - 884.502 Diagnosis/Assessment for Reading Instruction - 884.501 Advanced Processes and Acquisition of Reading